-If you are selected to be a member of the Inn, here is what you should expect during the academic year and what you should consider if you apply:
+If you are selected to be a Pupil member of the Inn, the list below describes what you will experience during the academic year and what you should consider if you apply.

-- Five evening dinner events where you would be expected to use your best efforts to attend.
-If you will be taking evening courses most days of the week, the Inn may not be a good fit for you.
+- Five evening dinner events where you are expected to use your best efforts to attend all of them.
 Typically, two Inn dinners are during the Fall semester, and three are during the Spring semester.
+If you will be taking evening courses most days of the week, Inn membership is not a good fit for you.

-- A primary purpose of the Inn is to provide mentorship to less-experienced attorneys and to student members of the Inn.
-Thus, there are various opportunities to learn from practicing lawyers and expand your network as a student into the Houston IP community.
+- One purpose of the Inn is to provide mentorship to less-experienced attorneys and to student members of the Inn.
+Thus, there are various opportunities to learn from practicing lawyers and expand your network in the Houston IP community.
 For example, beyond networking at the dinners, the Inn holds other networking events purposefully designed to allow less-experienced attorneys and students to meet more-experienced attorneys.

-- Only a limited number of slots are available to each law school.
-Thus, if you apply, are selected, but do not attend, you are eliminating an opportunity that could have helped another student.
-Such an outcome should be avoided by you and would not be viewed favorably by others.
+- It is an honor to be selected as a Pupil member, and there are only a limited number of slots available to each law school.
+Thus, if you apply, are selected, but do not attend, you are eliminating another student’s opportunity to be a member.
+Such an outcome would not be viewed favorably by others and should be avoided by you.